apache/ignite/modules/platforms/cpp/README.txt

 Development:

  * IGNITE_HOME environment variable must be set to Ignite installation directory.
+ * OPENSSL_HOME environment various should be set to the correct version of your OpenSSL installation directory.
  * Update Include Directories in Project Properties with paths to:
    * $(IGNITE_HOME)\platforms\cpp\common\include
    * $(IGNITE_HOME)\platforms\cpp\common\os\win\include